pydata/xarray/doc/user-guide/data-structures.rst

 DataArray objects also can have a ``name`` and can hold arbitrary metadata in the form of their ``attrs`` property.
-Names and attributes are strictly for users and user-written code: xarray makes no attempt to interpret them, and propagates them only in unambiguous cases
+Names and attributes are strictly for users and user-written code: xarray makes no attempt to interpret them, and propagates them only in unambiguous cases.
+For reading and writing attributes xarray relies on the capabilities of the supported backends.
 (see FAQ, :ref:`approach to metadata`).

 .. _creating a dataarray: